kagemusha/crambear/README.md

     CardSet
         belongs to user
         has many cards
-        has many labels
+        has many tags

     Card
         belongs to card_set
-        has and belongs to many labels
+        has and belongs to many tags

-    Label
+    Tag
         belongs to card_set
         has and belongs to many cards